1989–90 NFL playoffs: NFC: Los Angeles Rams 21, Philadelphia Eagles 7

-AFC: Pittsburgh Steelers 26, Houston Oilers 23 (OT)
+AFC: Pittsburgh Steelers 26, Houston Oilers 23 ()

 Pittsburgh cornerback Rod Woodson recovered a fumble to set up Gary Anderson's winning 50-yard field goal in overtime to give Pittsburgh the win.

 Houston took the opening kickoff and drove to the Steelers 40-yard line, but were stopped there and Tony Zendejas missed a 55-yard field goal.
 Later in the quarter, Steelers rookie Jerry Olsavsky blocked a punt from Greg Montgomery and Pittsburgh recovered on the Oilers 23.
 Eventually facing fourth and 1 on the Houston 9-yard line, Steelers coach Chuck Noll decided to go for the first down.
 This paid off as running back Tim Worley took a pitch and ran all the way to the end zone, evading linebacker Robert Lyles and plowing right through safety Bubba McDowell on the way to a 7–0 Steelers lead with 2:36 left in the first quarter.

 Houston responded on their next drive, moving the ball 96 yards to the Steelers 3-yard line, but could go no further and settled for a 26-yard Zendejas field goal.
 Then McDowell recovered a fumble from Worley on the Pittsburgh 41.
 From there the Oilers advanced to the 17-yard line, but when faced with fourth and 1 they decided to settle for another Zendejas field goal, cutting the score to 7–6.
 Pittsburgh struck back with a drive to the Oilers 9, featured a 49-yard run by Merril Hoge.
 However, they also ended up facing fourth and 1, and would settle for an Anderson field goal to put them up 10–6 going into halftime.